UNIS-Svalbard-Weather-Information/swi-metobs-caching/import_functions/how-to-import-function.md

 ## Outputs

+>[!WARNING]
+>The output data should be in basic python data type such as float, int, string or list in order to be processed later by jsonify when handeling API call.

 ### `data_ready`
 - **Type**: `dict`
 - **Description**: The processed data including the latest location, wind information, and track history.
 The structure of the output dictionary is as follows: